Yoram Kaniuk: Civil status

+Hundreds of other Israelis expressed an intention to do the same; a new Hebrew verb, lehitkaniuk ("to Kaniuk oneself", "to Kaniukize", להתקניוק, a pun with "lehitraot", לְהִתְרָאוֹת, a parting phrase) was coined to refer to this process.

 Literary career

 Kaniuk has published 17 novels, a memoir, seven collections of short stories, two books of essays and five books for children and youth.
 His books have been published in 25 languages and he has won numerous literary prizes.

 An international conference dedicated to the works of Kaniuk was held at Cambridge University in March 2006.

 Literary themes and style

 'Eagles' is a war story that attacks the subject of death in Israeli culture from a unique angle.
 His work has been described as "existential writing that deviates from the Israeli consensus" and difficult to categorize.

 He is known for the dark, somewhat bizarre humor in his writing.
 The late writers Anthony Burgess and Kurt Vonnegut have influenced his unsettling style of political satire.
 He was widely rejected by the Israeli mainstream until the 21st century, when many young readers found his unique take on the sensitive Israeli social climate refreshing.